ShiangHu/XiPeaks/README.md

-# xipi: a toolbox to spilt Xi oscillation and multiple oscillatory Peaks
+# XiPeaks: a toolbox to spilt Xi oscillation and multiple oscillatory Peaks

 Main Functions:
 1) Calculate the spectra using thomson multitaper method